thr-consulting/imperium/packages/core/docs/ServerModule.md

 #### `connectors`
 An object that holds all the connectors that have been created. ie. `connectors.mongo`.

+## initialConfig
+A function that returns an object.
+This object is embedded in the index HTML file and is available on the client immediately.

 ## schema
 *Used by the `@imperium/graphql` package.*